ms-iot/content/en-US/Samples/CognitiveServices.md

 ## Register for Cognitive Services
 ___
-1. Sign in to Cognitive Services.
+1. Sign in to Cognitive Services

     Visit the [sign in page](https://www.microsoft.com/cognitive-services/en-us/sign-up) and use your Microsoft account to sign in.

-2. Get the product key.
+2. Get the product key

     Click on the keys you would like to receive.
 For this application, we only need the Emotion API.
 Click Emotion - Preview and then click "Subscribe" at the bottom of the page.
 The next page should contain two keys for the Emotion API.
 Copy one of them to your clipboard.